 Father-son duo of Chidambaram, Karti to be brought face-to-face for interrogation

-New Delhi, Aug 22: The Central Bureau of Investigation, which arrested former finance minister, P Chidambaram is likely to bring him face to face with his son Karti Chidambaram.
+New Delhi, Aug 22: The Central Bureau of Investigation (CBI), which arrested former finance minister, P Chidambaram is likely to bring him face-to-face with his son Karti Chidambaram.

 Karti, also an accused in the INX Media case would be asked to join the investigations, a CBI source tells OneIndia.
 Karti, who was earlier arrested is out on bail.
-Bring them face to face would be important for the investigations as it would help us corroborate the versions better, the source also added.
+Bring them face-to-face would be important for the investigations as it would help us corroborate the versions better, the source also added.

 The CBI, meanwhile would produce Chidambaram before a court and seek his custodial interrogation.
-The Supreme Court on the other hand, would hear Chidambaram's plea against the Delhi High Court order, which had rejected his plea seeking anticipatory bail.
+The Supreme Court, on the other hand, would hear Chidambaram's plea against the Delhi High Court order, which had rejected his plea seeking anticipatory bail.

 INX Media: The case that put both Chidambaram and his son Karti in trouble

 In the month of March 2007, the INX Media had approached the finance ministry for issuing 14.98 lakh equity shares and 31.22 lakh convertible non-cumulative redeemable preference shares.
-The price per share was to be priced at Rs 10 and the same was to be owned by three non-resident investors under the Foreign Direct Investment route.
+The price per share was to be priced at Rs 10 and the same was to be owned by three non-resident investors under the Foreign Direct Investment (FDI) route.

-The financial intelligence unit of the finance ministry however in January 2008 found that there was an anomaly in the money flow into INX Media from three firms based in the Mauritius.
-The case was then sent to the Enforcement Directorate, which probed the fund flow.
+The financial intelligence unit of the finance ministry however in January 2008 found that there was an anomaly in the money flow into INX Media from three firms based in Mauritius.
+The case was then sent to the Enforcement Directorate (ED), which probed the fund flow.

-The matter was then referred to the Central Bureau of Investigation, following which an FIR was registered and the case in May 2017 and this came to be known as the INX Media case.
-The ED on the other hand probed the money laundering aspect into this case.
+The matter was then referred to the CBI, following which an FIR was registered and the case in May 2017 and this came to be known as the INX Media case.
+The ED, on the other, hand probed the money laundering aspect into this case.

 INX Media was owned by Peter Mukerjea and his wife Indrani Mukerjea.
 Both are currently lodged in jail in connection with the Sheena Bora murder case.

-After INX Media made the request the Foreign Investment Promotion Board (FIPB) under the finance ministry, then headed by P Chidambaram approved the request in May 2007.
+After INX Media made the request the Foreign Investment Promotion Board (FIPB) under the finance ministry, then headed by P Chidambaram approved the request on May 2007.
 INX Media was allowed to receive foreign funds to the tune of Rs 4.62 crore.
-The FIPB, however rejected a request by INX Media for downstream investment of foreign fund in the INX News Pvt Ltd, its subsidiary.
+The FIPB, however, rejected a request by INX Media for downstream investment of the foreign fund in the INX News Pvt Ltd, it's subsidiary.

 Former union minister P Chidambaram arrested amid high drama

 The allegation is that the company received foreign fund to the tune of Rs 305 crore from the three Mauritius based firms in violation of the FIPB order.
-The CBI alleged that the the shares were purchased at Rs 862.31, which is 86 times the face value.
+The CBI alleged that the shares were purchased at Rs 862.31, which is 86 times the face value.

 INX Media then engaged Chess Management Service Ltd, which was founded by Karti Chidambaram, the son of former union minister, P Chidambaram.
 Karti is alleged to have used the influence of his father to INX Media.
 It was Chidambaram, who suggested that INX Media applies for fresh approval for foreign fund for downstream investment that was already received.

-The Enforcement Directorate in its report has claimed that P Chidambaram had told INX Media promoters, Indrani and Peter Mukerjea to help the business of his son Karti.
+The ED in its report has claimed that P Chidambaram had told INX Media promoters, Indrani and Peter Mukerjea to help the business of his son Karti.
 This according to the ED took place when Peter and Indrani met him at his office in North Block in 2007 when he was the union finance minister.

-Further, the ED says that the couple admitted to meeting with Karti at the Hotel Hyatt in south Delhi where a demand for the illegal gratification of 1 million US dollars was made.
+Further, the ED says that the couple admitted to meet with Karti at the Hotel Hyatt in south Delhi where demand for the illegal gratification of 1 million US dollars was made.

 Karti says his father arrested to "satisfy the voyeuristic pleasure of some"